alecrios/css-style-guide/README.md

 ### No tags or IDs in selectors

-To avoid specificity issues, all selectors should consist only of classes.
+To mitigate specificity issues, all selectors should consist only of classes.

 ``` css
 /* Wrong */